ViderStar/Computer_graphics_design/README.md

 > FAMCS BSU 2022 (3th semester, Applied Informatics)

 ### <b>During the discipline, the following topics were studied:</b>
-- COLOR IN COMPUTER GRAPHICS AND COLOR MODELS
+- color in computer graphics and color models
-- RASTER AND VECTOR FORMATS
+- raster and vector formats
-- ALGORITHMS FOR COMPRESSING GRAPHIC FILES
+- algorithms for compressing graphic files
-- BASICS OF DIGITAL IMAGE PROCESSING
+- basics of digital image processing
-- BASIC RASTER ALGORITHMS
+- basic raster algorithms
-- ALGORITHMS FOR CUTTING LINES AND POLYGONS
+- algorithms for cutting lines and polygons
-- COORDINATE CONVERSION.
-PROJECTIONS
+- coordinate conversion, projections

 ### <b>Based on these topics, 6 laboratory works were performed:</b>
 - Lab. work #1 - Color Converter